Maple syrup producers say 2022 hitting the sweet spot | CBC News

 Williams said he expects most will surpass their poor season last year, but final results won't flow in until the last tap is pulled.

 "We're waiting to see if there's some cream rising to the top.
-Is it going to be a good season, or is it going to be okay?" he said.
+Is it going to be a good season, or is it going to be OK?" he said.

 "Last year was one of the worst years on record, so if you're comparing to last year, this is a boomer year.
 It could actually turn out to be a record year if the temperature keeps going the way it is," he said.